 Where you are wasting your time sprinting

-As stated above the logical place to sprint is at the end or a race or at designated county line signs.
+As stated above the logical place to sprint is at the end of a race or at designated county line signs.
 Anything else is an attack!
 Do you know the difference between a sprint and an attack?
 Attacks should be very short bursts of acceleration and power meant to split groups and get away from competitors.
-Sprints are an all out gut-wrenching affair.
+Sprints are an all-out gut-wrenching affair.
 There is nothing left after a sprint!

 - Sprinting X miles away from the finish when you have 5 or more competitors with you, the odds are not in your favor